CristianCerasuolo-UniSa/SudokuRL/README.md

 9. Clearly describe the changes you made and the reasoning behind them.

 Once the pull request is opened, it will be reviewed and, if deemed appropriate, integrated into the main project.

-We thank you in advance for your contribution!
+Thank you in advance for your contribution!

 ## License